• Skip to primary navigation

 Korean Honey Pastry (약과 Yakwa)

 BTW, I promised simple recipes and I admit that this is not a simple one but it is just too good and too important to not post.
-If you have any experience making a pie crust dough and frying in oil, it shouldn’t be too difficult.
+If you have any experience making pie crust dough and frying it in oil, it shouldn’t be too difficult.
 It will also be easier if you have a friend to help you since it gets pretty busy when it’s time to dunk the fried Yakwa or Yakgwa into the syrup.
 I promise you though – if done right, you will be glad you tried making it.

 Prep time: approx 30 min. time: approx 40 min.
-Difficulty: Medium
+Difficulty: Medium Servings – makes about 65 pieces

 Our Family Yakgwa Recipe

-• 3 C medium-protein flour aka all purpose flour
+• 3 C medium-protein flour aka all-purpose flour

 • 1/3 C sesame oil